babarrett/mitosis-docs/mitosis-README.md

 ```

 So, the pinouts in "normal typing position" look like this.
 Note that the keyboard
 pin-1 is always closest to your body.
+The colors of your cable may be different.
 ![alt text](https://github.com/babarrett/mitosis-docs/blob/master/images/Mitosis%20flashing%20pins.png)

 --------------------------------------------------------------------------------------